Ministry of Finance (India): Department of Economic Affairs

 The Foreign Investment Promotion Board (FIPB), housed in the Department of Economic Affairs, Ministry of Finance, was an inter-ministerial body, responsible for processing of FDI proposals and making recommendations for Government approval.
-FIPB is now abolished as announced by Finance Minister Arun Jaitley during 2017-2018 budget speech in Lok Sabha.
+FIPB was abolished by then-Finance Minister Arun Jaitley during the 2017-2018 budget speech in the Lok Sabha.

-Shri Ajay Seth is the current secretary of this department.
+Anuradha Thakur is the current secretary of this department.

 Department of Expenditure

-The Department of Expenditure is the nodal department for overseeing the public financial management system (PFMS) in the Central Government and matters connected with the state finances.
+The Department of Expenditure is the nodal department for overseeing the public financial management system in the Central Government and matters connected with the state finances.
 The principal activities of the department include a pre-sanction appraisal of major schemes/projects (both Plan and non-Plan expenditure), handling the bulk of the Central budgetary resources transferred to States, implementation of the recommendations of the Finance and Central Pay Commissions, overseeing the expenditure management in the Central Ministries/Departments through the interface with the Financial Advisors and the administration of the Financial Rules / Regulations /Orders through monitoring of Audit comments/observations, preparation of Central Government Accounts, managing the financial aspects of personnel management in the Central Government, assisting Central Ministries/Departments in controlling the costs and prices of public services, assisting organizational re-engineering thorough review of staffing patterns and O&M studies and reviewing systems and procedures to optimize outputs and outcomes of public expenditure.
 The department is also coordinating matters concerning the Ministry of Finance including Parliament-related work of the Ministry.
 The department has under its administrative control the National Institute of Financial Management (NIFM), Faridabad.

 The business allocated to the Department of Expenditure is carried out through its Establishment Division, Plan Finance I and II Divisions, Finance Commission Division, Staff Inspection Unit, Cost Accounts Branch, Controller General of Accounts, and the Central Pension Accounting.

-Dr. T. V. Somanathan is the current secretary of this department.
+Vumlunmang Vualnam is the current secretary of this department.